eduduorg/outline_designer/README.txt

 **Optional: If using TinyMCE, make sure that the profile for it allows you to use Tiny on the admin/content/book* page.
 Otherwise you won't get the correct profile options for your user's view

 PERMISSIONS
-Now that the outline designer is fully integrated with the core books module it will obey all the permission settings of books.
+The outline designer is fully compatible with the permissions designated by your drupal site.
 There is one permission that needs to be set called "access ajax path" this may seem silly but is nessecary so that the path for submitting ajax requests is protected from the outside world.

 COMPATABILITY